ProjectLadon/MOOS-pBBBLue/README.md

 						"$comment": "ESC designates an electronic speed control which accepts inputs from 0.0 to 100.0 (percent throttle)" },
-					"period": {"type": "integer", "$comment": "Period in microseconds, default to 20000 (50 Hz)"}, "minServo": {"type": "number", "$comment" : "Minimum bound on comand; smaller commands will be set to this value"}, "maxServo": {"type": "number", "$comment" : "Maximum bound on comand; larger commands will be set to this value"}, "center": {"type": "integer", "$comment": "Location of center position, in microseconds.
+					"period": {"type": "integer", "$comment": "Period in microseconds, default to 20000 (50 Hz)"}, "minServo": {"type": "number", "$comment" : "Minimum bound on comand in microseconds; smaller commands will be set to this value"}, "maxServo": {"type": "number", "$comment" : "Maximum bound on comand in microseconds; larger commands will be set to this value"}, "center": {"type": "integer", "$comment": "Location of center position, in microseconds.
 Defaults to 1500"}, "invert": {"type": "boolean", "$comment": "Reverses the direction of travel if true"}
 				},
 				"required": ["name", "action"]
 			}
 		]
-	}
+	},
+	"minItems":0,
+	"maxItems":8
 }
 ```